 Digital Publishing FAQ

-Why did we need a publishing process for digital scholarship?
+Why do we need a publishing process for digital scholarship?

-Emergent technologies (and scholars’ increasing fluency with these technologies) have provided academics with new ways to present scholarship.
+Emergent technologies (and scholars’ increasing fluency with these technologies) are providing academics with new ways to present scholarship.
 Yet for many academics the prospect of pursuing digital projects may present a significant opportunity cost.
-Whereas journal and monograph publishing both have established ecosystems of peer review and accreditation—making them key benchmarks in the careers of scholars—there have been no formal channels for publication or consistent peer review standards for digital projects.
-This initiative allowed us to advance a publishing process that helped authors develop their concept (in both content and form) and reach their market effectively to confer the same level of academic credibility on digital projects as print books receive.
+Whereas journal and monograph publishing both have established ecosystems of peer review and accreditation—making them key benchmarks in the careers of scholars—there remain very few formal channels for publication or consistent peer review standards for digital projects.
+SUP’s digital program helps authors develop their concept (in both content and form) and reach their market effectively to confer the same level of academic credibility on digital projects as print books receive.

-While there are numerous efforts underway within digital scholarly publishing, we have been the only publisher providing a process to take born-digital scholarship through the established stages of book publishing with the same care and rigor that would attend a print book.
-Under the auspices of a generous 7-year grant from the Andrew W. Mellon Foundation, we developed and refined a robust publishing pipeline and best practices for publishing digital projects.
+While there are numerous efforts underway within digital scholarly publishing, we are the only publisher consistently providing a process to take born-digital scholarship through the established stages of book publishing with the same care and rigor that would attend a print book, including care for its longevity through digital archiving.
+While a handful of university presses are beginning to build limited support for one-off digital projects, we remain the only press implementing a full publishing process, from acquisition to preservation.

-What kind of platforms are these projects hosted on?
+What kind of platforms do these projects use?

-Projects are hosted on a variety of platforms.
-We have supported the use of open-sourced solutions and platforms but also welcomed platforms custom-built for specific projects where existing platforms can’t accommodate the needs of a project at hand.
+Projects may be built on a variety of platforms.
+We support the use of open-source solutions and platforms but also welcome platforms custom-built for specific projects where existing platforms can’t accommodate the needs of a project at hand.
+In both cases, we recommend a self-contained static HTML/CSS/JS final publication format.
+For more on format considerations, see our technical guidelines.

 How can I access these projects?